sivakumar1425/global/readme.md

 The workshop series has four lessons, each designed to help build skills that will be used to build distributed apps on Cloud2.

 ### 1. Cryptography 101
 Understand the core cryptographic primatives that web3 is built on, and deploy your first token.

 ### 2. Basic Distributed App Deployment
 Build your first app on Koii, a Low-Fi DOS Game!
+This lesson will help you familiarize yourself with development on Cloud2, with a fun and easy first Koii Task.

-### 3. Mechanism Design and Tokenized Payments
+### 3. GenAI, Mechanism Design, and Tokenized Payments
-Build a distributed web crawler and pay with your new token from Lesson 1, then deploy to thousands of Koii Nodes.

-### 4. Implementing Basic LLMs with Context on Cloud2
+Build a bot army and unleash them on Twitter Bluesky.
+Learn how to use Google Gemini and pay Koii Nodes in your own token to spread the word online.

 ## Full Curriculum
 Presentation slides and more can be found on the [shared folder](https://drive.google.com/drive/folders/1vjSjouP6ydX4IcsQ6eRkFDnTKCldv1dH?usp=sharing).